 – “Obama is a socialist, fascist dictator” = Will bring actual fascists like Sebastian Gorka and David Clarke into the inner circle; will favor and authoritarian leaders worldwide over more Democratic-leaning ones; will continue dog-whistling to neo-nazi and fascist groups across the country and worldwide.

-– “Lock her up / she’s crooked” = Will ride roughshod over laws, decency, ethics and morals and make it the top accomplishment of the 1st 100 days of office.
+– “Lock her up / she’s crooked” = Will ride roughshod over laws, ethics, morals, and custom.

 THE VICTIM 4-STEP

 1 – Accuse your opponent of always playing the victim

 2 – Attack your opponent with patently false, outrageous, and absurdist cruelties

 3 – Portray their counter arguments as false, outrageous, absurdest and cruel and most importantly, unwarranted.

 4 – Dwell on #3 and play the victim to the max.

 Do satire in tone, not in substance.
 Say something over top, using a tone that suggests you don’t really mean it, while simultaneously saying it with great conviction.
 Then, when you change your mind, reneg on your commitments, or otherwise indulge hypocrisy you can point to your use of ironic signaling as evidence you never really meant it.

 1 – accuse actual political satirists of using that exat same tactic.